wp-plugins/flickpress/readme.txt

 * Most themes include a class called "centered" that will center your images in the sidebar.

 == Changelog ==

+= 1.4 =
+* Added options to include photo description and EXIF info in photo captions.

 = 1.3 =
 * Added caption alignment class option.